rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/virtualization-modes.rst

 Performance
 '''''''''''
-* Network and disk IO are faster with PVHVM images because QEMU emulation is bypassed.
+* Network and disk I/O are faster with PVHVM images because QEMU emulation is bypassed.

-* PVHVM requires a bit more memory overhead than PV.
+* PVHVM requires more memory overhead than PV.
 If your application is memory intensive, or if it is optimized for PV Memory Management Units, PV might be a better choice.